RichMorin/spec/README.md

 ```

 *Important* we used the bang version when defining `foo/2`
-so that if any spec fails, the mismatch will be raised:
+so that if any spec fails, the Mismatch exception will be raised:

 ```elixir
 RandomJoe.foo(1, :a)